NehaRavikumar/conway-github-warning/README.md

 - **Workflow-first threat model inspired by real attacks**
-  Detection logic is explicitly shaped by real-world workflow hijacking incidents, focusing on configuration drift, secret reuse, and personalized exfiltration patterns *before* an exploit or outage occurs.
+  Detection logic is explicitly shaped by real-world workflow hijacking incidents, focusing on configuration drift, secret reuse, and personalized exfiltration patterns before an exploit or outage occurs.

 - **Signals as risk expansion, not isolated events**
   Instead of treating GitHub events as standalone alerts, the system defines signals as moments where operational power (automation, secrets, dependencies) expands faster than guardrails.

-- **Ecosystem exposure as a first-class signal**
+- **Ecosystem exposure as first-class signal**
-  Repositories are flagged not only when they fail locally, but when they depend on external ecosystems (e.g. npm) that are currently unstable elsewhere, surfacing second-order risk early.
+  Repos are flagged not only when they fail locally, but when they depend on external ecosystems (like npm) that are currently unstable elsewhere, surfacing second-order risk early

 - **Contextual vulnerability enrichment, not blanket scanning**
   Known vulnerabilities (via OSV.dev) are queried only for dependencies implicated by the triggering signal, framing vulnerabilities as contextual exposure rather than static defects.